AlgoMystique/Converter-Text-to-Speech/README.md

 Choose a Voice: Select a voice from the available list (if supported by the browser).

-Click "Speak": Hit the "Speak" button to hear the text you entered.
+Click "Listen": Hit the "Listen" button to hear the text you entered.

 ## Technologies Used